tkhamez/neucore/doc/Plugins.md

 ## Intro

+Plugins add functionality to Neucore.
+They are most commonly used to create external service accounts and/or link them to a Neucore user account (like Mumble or Discord).
+They can also have their own user interface.

 A plugin can be added multiple times to Neucore with different configuration data (via GUI, it only has to be installed once).
 For example the [Neucore Discord Plugin](https://github.com/tkhamez/neucore-discord-plugin) is added once for every Discord server that should be available to users.